kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   and made models out of wood and arylic, joined a bunch of hackerspaces, learned how to sail, made friends with a bunch of NASA scientists, taught robotics classes, got my green card and somehow ended up deciding I wanted to become a computer scientist, because it was the way I thought I could make an impact on the world  and grow in a selfless way over these next few years.
-It was fun, wild ride and I don't regret anything.
+It was a fun, wild ride and I don't regret anything.
 - I have friends today all over the world who are filmmakers, artists, musicians, sculptors, photographers, computer scientists, engineers, architects, hackers, actors, designers, freelancers and owners of businesses who hire lots of people; you name it.
 I've lost count of them, and I still run into them, and it's like the first day we met.
 We run into each other at unusual places; most recently, it was at a large company where I was